maryrosecook/timeline/README.md

 ### The code

 * I'd find a way to amalgamate the mouse state tracking code (`MouseMonitor`) with the date drag control code (`ItemDurationDragControl`).
 I couldn't figure out a nice way to get mouse clicks and moves without putting the mouse tracking code near the top level.
-This reduced coherence (because those chunks of code are distant) and increased complexity (see that `ItemDurationDragControl.handleDrag` has to monitor incoming props rather that just respond to events).
+This reduced coherence (because those chunks of code are distant from each other) and increased complexity (see that `ItemDurationDragControl.handleDrag` has to monitor incoming props rather that just respond to events).

 * I'd add PropTypes to make future refactors easier.